joehoppe/angular-errors-on-toast/README.md

 <strong>Angular-Errors-On-Toast</strong> is my Angular module solution.

 <h2>Audience</h2>
 Will my end users see these messages?
-No. It's configured to  display these errors onlywhen the domain is localhost.
+No. It's configured to  display these errors only when the domain is localhost.
 I'll make this configurable in the future.
 You can modify the source code in the meantime.

 <h2>How to get it</h2>
 <ol>